-The dream for most businesses is to earn a passive income, aka make money whilst you sleep and for most people, this is first done through affiliate marketing.
-Affiliate marketing is where you can promote someone else’s product or service on your website and receive a commission, a popular way of affiliate marketing is through YouTube’s partner program (having your ad in someone’s video).
-The idea behind it is that if anyone makes a purchase through the link you have given in the video or someone uses the code you give the company to advertise on their site, then you give a commission to the company you are partnered with and in return, you get traffic to your website.
+The dream for most businesses is to earn a passive income, aka make money whilst you sleep.
+For most people, this is first done through affiliate marketing.
+Affiliate marketing is where someone’s product or service is promoted by another business or company (usually on a website) to receive a commission.
+A popular way of affiliate marketing is through YouTube’s partner program (having your ad in someone’s video).
+The idea behind it is if anyone makes a purchase through the link given (in the video or on the website) or someone uses the code then a commission is given to the affiliate, usually in the form of a percentage, and the company obviously gains traffic to the website.

 There are 3 main parties to affiliate marketing; the product creator, the affiliate and the consumer.
-The seller is the person who creates the product, this can be a big company such as Apple or a small company that you haven’t heard of.
+The product creator or company is a seller, this can be a big company such as Apple or a small company that you haven’t heard of.
 The affiliate or publisher can range from a single individual or to an entire company, the affiliate is who is advertising the product or service.
-The consumer is generally the audience of the affiliate, they are used to buy products from the product creator having being advertised a product or service.
+The consumer is generally the audience of the affiliate, they buy products from the affiliate and are influenced to buy products/services made by the product creator or company.

 So how exactly does it work?

-An example of an affiliate link could be: apple.com/uk/affiliateJAKE
+An example of an affiliate link could be: apple.com/uk/shop/affiliateJAKE

 How can affiliate marketing work with YouTube?